pwwang/python-varname/README.md

 ### Retrieving the variable names from inside a function call/class instantiation

-- From insdie a function call
+- From inside a function call
     ```python
     from varname import varname
     def function():